 After lunch, we passed through Millennium Park to the adjacent Art Institute of Chicago.

-One of the world’s greatest art museums, the Art Institute of Chicago goes out of their way to cater to families.
-In addition, kids under the age of 14 are free.
+One of the world’s greatest art museums, the Art Institute of Chicago goes out of its way to cater to families (+Kids under the age of 14 are free).

 After finishing our tour of the Art Institute, we grabbed an Uber and headed to the Briar Street Theater.

 Briar Street Theater is home to Blue Man Group Chicago, and is stop #5 of our Chicago 3-day itinerary!

 Having heard so much about Blue Man Group, we were so excited